 Almost certainly.
 It is very common for people to request photographs from people wearing costumes, particularly of popular characters.
 Practice your poses, just in case.
 This said, if you aren't comfortable with people taking your picture, don't be afraid to say so.
 The vast majority of people are respectful of the cosplayer's wishes and will not photograph you without your consent.
 If someone does snap a photo without asking, you may politely ask them to delete it.
 If you encounter any problems with people taking unwanted photographs of you, feel free to contact any member of Anime Boston staff or security, and we will be happy to help you.

 Anime Boston is an anime convention.
 As such, the executives of the convention have made a ruling that all official events (panels, AMV contest, cosplay contests, etc) must have a basis in Japan or Japanese culture.
 It's not that we don't love My Little Pony, Steven Universe, Avatar: The Last Airbender, Overwatch or any of these other things... it's just that we are by definition an anime convention.
 There are plenty of multi-genre conventions out there that host programming for ALL forms of pop culture.
+Each event has a different ruling on how much non-Japanese content is allowed, so check the rules for each specific event or contact the coordinators if you’re unsure.

 10. I am commuting to the convention, and don't feel comfortable wearing my costume on the T. Is there somewhere I can change?